 - Rewiring the Addicted Brain with EMDR-Based Treatment.

 - Additional Required Reading: The Body Keeps the Score, Bessel van der Kolk

-9) A full write-up of two cases of AF-EMDR through the full course of treatment that includes the following:
+8) A full write-up of one case of AF-EMDR with a client with complex PTSD through the full course of treatment that includes the following: